MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-vm-data-science.md

 ---

-# Machine Learning Server on the Data Science Virtual Machine
+# R Server on the Data Science Virtual Machine

-The Microsoft Data Science Virtual Machine is an Azure virtual machine (VM) image pre-configured with several popular tools, including Machine Learning Server on the Linux VM and both Machine Learning Server and SQL Server Machine Learning  Services on the Windows.
-Machine Learning (Developer Edition) includes the complete R distribution from CRAN and a Python interpreter, plus additional data-analysis functions with big-data capabilities, and the operationalization framework for integrating R and Python into applications as web services.
-The developer edition is identical to the enterprise Machine Learning  Server edition, but licensed for development/test use.
+The Microsoft Data Science Virtual Machine is an Azure virtual machine (VM) image pre-configured with several popular tools, including R Server on the Linux VM and both R Server and SQL Server Machine Learning  Services on the Windows.
+R Server (Developer Edition) includes the complete R distribution from CRAN and a Python interpreter, plus additional data-analysis functions with big-data capabilities, and the operationalization framework for integrating R and Python into applications as web services.
+The developer edition is identical to the enterprise R Server edition, but licensed for development/test use.

 Through Azure’s worldwide cloud infrastructure, you now have on-demand access to a data science development environment in which you can rapidly derive insights from your data, build predictive models and advanced analytics solutions for deployment to the cloud, on-premises or in a hybrid environment.